 Do you feel empty and alone inside?
-Are you seeking a partner to fill this, or are you considering leaving your marriage to hopefully feel intimate with someone else?
-First, learn how to become intimate with yourself.
+Are you seeking a partner to fill this, or considering leaving your marriage to hopefully feel intimate with someone else?

-Over the 40 years that I have been counseling individuals and couples, I have very often worked with people who are considering leaving their marriage.
+Over the many years that I have been counseling individuals and couples, I have very often worked with people who are considering leaving their marriage.
 Often they say things like:

 - I no longer feel close or intimate with my spouse.
 I love him/her, but I'm no longer in love with him/her.

 - The love we once had seems to be lost.

 - We don't seem to have anything in common any more.
 We have gone off in different directions.